Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Theoretical Foundations

 \begin{theorem}[Shortcut Prevention] Under sufficient regularization strength, CSR provably forces models to rely on reasoning traces rather than spurious shortcuts when shortcuts are causally disconnected from valid edits.
-Complete proof in theorem ~\ref{thm:shortcut-prevention-complete}. \end{theorem}
+Complete proof in Appendix~\ref{thm:shortcut-prevention-complete}. \end{theorem}

 Our theoretical analysis establishes that CSR measurements are robust and statistically reliable, with 78-85\% theory-practice alignment in structured domains.
 We view theory as guiding principles rather than formal guarantees in practice.
-Complete proofs, validation studies, synthetic benchmarks (Table \ref{tab:synthetic-results}), and theory-practice gap analysis (Table \ref{tab:theory-practice-gap}) are provided in Appendix~\ref{app:proofs}.
+Theorems 1-2 assume perfect operator identification—a condition approximated but not achieved in practice.
+Table~\ref{tab:theory-practice-main} quantifies this gap:

-\textbf{Robustness to noise.} We extend the guarantees to imperfect verifiers and operator discovery in Appendix~\ref{app:noisy-robustness}, showing CSR's expected regularization scales smoothly with the rate of accepted, causally-invalidating edits.
+The strong correlation ($r=0.89$) between operator precision and COS gains validates these principles empirically.
+Complete proofs, validation studies, synthetic benchmarks, and theory-practice gap analysis are provided in Appendix~\ref{app:proofs}.

-Having established the theoretical foundations for CSR, we now turn to empirical validation.
-Our experiments are designed to test three key hypotheses: (1) CSR substantially improves faithfulness over existing baselines while maintaining accuracy, (2) the method generalizes across diverse reasoning domains and model architectures, and (3) the approach remains computationally efficient and robust to implementation choices.
-We evaluate these claims through comprehensive experiments across seven reasoning benchmarks with rigorous statistical analysis.
+We extend the guarantees to imperfect verifiers and operator discovery in Appendix~\ref{app:noisy-robustness}, showing CSR's expected regularization scales smoothly with the rate of accepted, causally-invalidating edits.